mtorromeo/iosshy/README.rst

 ------------
 Dependencies
 ------------
-IOSSHy depends upon the following external libraries:
+IOSSHy is a **python** application and it also depends upon the following external libraries:

 * PyKDE4 (Optional for better KDE4 integration)
 * PyQt4